 4.30 Expand and strengthen UVI’s research partnerships with the University of Miami, University of Pennsylvania, Penn State University, and the Nature Conservancy.

-4.31 Continue UVI’s Ocean Lab research and ocean buoy management partnership with the CARICOOS network.
+4.31 Continue UVI’s Ocean Lab research and ocean buoy management partnership with the Caribbean Coastal Ocean Observing System (CARICOOS) network.

 4.32 Set clear, measurable, and consistent targets for a sustainable blue economy.